julelang/manual/src/std/io.md

 The WriteTo method mutable because of same reasons of the \`Reader\` trait\.

-Exceptionals are not standardized\.
+Errors are not standardized\.
 Should be documented by implementations\.

 ## Seeker
 ```jule